Back to Insights

 If you don’t know exactly what feature aligns with which plan, it’s ok.
 With that, too, a Microsoft partner can help.

-Take your list of needs and services and formulate the strategy in the most suitable way.
-There might not be one that exactly suits.
+Take your list of needs and services and formulate the strategy most suitably.
+There might not be one that exactly suits you.
 Here you have a few options: go with the plan (or plans) that has all you need, even if you don’t need some included programmes (this is usually easier to manage but may cost a little more).
-Or get a lower-level package and buy licences for add-ons to get what ‘s required.
+Or get a lower-level package and buy licences for add-ons to get what‘s required.

 5. Reconsider later –